zulip/zulip-gci/mentors-docs/how-to-mentor.md

       student worked on the task before claiming it, but it also happens that students just forget to resubmit a task after updating the PR

-    * inviting students to chat with us on Zulip if they have trouble understanding how the GCI and/or development process works
+    * Inviting students to chat with us on Zulip if they have trouble understanding how the GCI and/or development process works

   * Be responsive on the GCI streams on chat.zulip.org